 ABSTRACT

 The present study was conducted to plot the bioclimatographs of helminthic infections occurring in goats during January 2023 to December 2023.
 A qualitative faecal examination was carried out by screening 624 goat faecal samples from Parbhani region.
-Out of which, 390 were found positive for various GI parasitic species infection with overall prevalence of 62.5%. .The study conducted on the availability of larvae on pasture revealed an overall prevalence of 61 percent (87 pastures were positive out of 143 examined).
-The PLC analysis showed the highest distribution of larvae on pasture during the winter season i.e. 57.81 %, followed by the monsoon season i.e. 57.81 %, and 00.0% during the summer season.
-The Pasture larval count observed during different seasons was 23.83, 33.07, and 0.00 per 100 gm, respectively.
-The abstract information drawn from the bioclimatographs plotted for 2000-2021 and its validation with real-time data of 2022 ( Feb 2022-Jan 2023) was a) Suitable months for survival of Heamonchus and Oesophagostomum infective larvae on the pasture of the grazing land in year 2022-2023 were Jan - March and June – September and for Trichostrongylus Jan – March and October 2022- January 2023 and b)The climatic data and Bioclimatograph were plotted from year 2000-2021 and 2022+January 2023 showed the correlation between EPG and PLC.
+Out of which, 390 were found positive for various GI parasitic species infection with overall prevalence of 62.5%.
+The study conducted on the availability of larvae on pasture revealed an overall prevalence of 60.8 percent (87 pastures were positive out of 143 examined).
+The PLC analysis showed the highest distribution of larvae on pasture during the winter season (87.71 %) followed by the monsoon season (57.81 %) and 0.0% during the summer season.
+The Pasture larval count observed was 23.83, 33.07, and 0.00 per 100 gm, during monsoon, winter and summer season respectively.
+The abstract information drawn from the bioclimatographs plotted for 2000-2021 and its validation with real-time data of 2022 ( Feb 2022-Jan 2023) was a) Suitable months for survival of Heamonchus and Oesophagostomum infective larvae on the pasture of the grazing land in year 2022-2023 were Jan - March and June – September and for Trichostrongylus Jan – March and October 2022- January 2023 and b)The climatic data and Bioclimatograph were plotted from year 2000-2021 and 2022-January 2023 showed the correlation between EPG and PLC.
 The bioclimatographs can be developed and utilized according to the regional agro-climatic variations and be useful for devising control measures against gastrointestinal nematodes of livestock.

 Keywords: bioclimatograph, goat, nematodes, Maharashtra